Want to read this article later?

 Covington has been rated a Top Ranked Leading Law Firm in Chambers UK 2017 and appears in The Lawyer Top 30 International Law Firm, as well as Legal Business Global 100 surveys.

 At Covington & Burling, you will have an opportunity to work on cutting-edge deals for international and UK corporates such as Microsoft, Astra Zeneca and Facebook, Fortune 100 businesses and leading technology, life sciences and media companies.

 Areas of work

-Corporate advisory (including capital markets, M&A, finance, private equity, venture capital and funds), commercial litigation, data privacy, employment, financial services, insurance coverage disputes, intellectual property, internal investigations and compliance, international arbitration, life sciences, tax, technology and media.
+Corporate advisory (including capital markets, M&A, finance, private equity, venture capital and funds), commercial litigation, project development and finance, data privacy, employment, financial services, insurance coverage disputes, intellectual property, internal investigations and compliance, international arbitration, life sciences, tax, technology and media.
 In addition, all our lawyers, including trainees, are encouraged to undertake pro bono work.

 Covington will pay tuition and examination fees for both the GDL and the LPC.
 Maintenance will be paid at the current rate of up to £8,000 per annum.